The Irresponsible Captain Tylor: Plot

 Meanwhile, the crew of the Soyokaze has been imprisoned by the brass.
 They manage to escape captivity and invade the Melva, the main Raalgon ship, to get Tylor back.
 During the fight, Tylor saves Azalyn from a bomb that her treacherous Prime Minister Wang had detonated to gain power for himself.
 Tylor is badly injured, and Azalyn tells the Raalgon that she is going with Tylor back to the Soyokaze in order to make sure he is all right.
 After the doctor saves Tylor, Azalyn returns to her people.

 Tylor then rendezvouses with the main fleet, where he is branded a traitor for letting Azalyn return.
 He is sentenced to death by a firing squad.
 However, Tylor convinces the brass that he can defeat the Raalgon, and they reluctantly allow him to take complete command.
 After coming to a stand-off with Dom, Tylor manages to spill no blood and stop the fighting for the time being.
 After the death of Admiral Hanner, whom Tylor had adored and talked with, Tylor becomes sullen and announces he will leave the military.
 Lieutenant Yamamoto is given command of the brand new ship, the Aso.
 In the final episode, the former crew of the Soyokaze, who are supposed to be on the Aso, join Tylor on the Soyokaze as they fly out into space.

 The two major powers in the story are the UPSF (United Planets Space Force) and the Raalgon Empire (the extraterrestrials), who resemble humans with pointy ears and unusual haircolor).

-One of the largest points of dispute in the story is the competence of Tylor.
+One of the largest points of dispute in the story is Tylor's competence.
 Several characters say of Tylor, "I can't decide if he's an idiot or a genius."
-Whether he is a genius or an idiot is up to viewers.
+The answer is a mystery left up to viewers.